 “One day, a tall man with a scruffy gray beard and a cap pulled low on his head entered the museum.
 [Museum docent Marion Grimes Crayton] took the lone man on a tour.
 ‘In 1949, Ava wore this gown in The Great Sinner with Gregory Peck,’ she said when they came to a black velvet gown [in the museum’s permanent collection].
 ‘Oh yes, I remember that gown,’ the man said.
 Marion said she almost fainted when she heard that distinctive voice.
 She [realized she] was talking to Gregory Peck.”

-While Gregory Peck was at the museum he generously signed several photos and posters in our collection.
-This lobby card from his last film with Ava, On the Beach (1959), is currently on display in our poster gallery.
-His inscription reads, “A gloomy film, but Ava at her best.”
+While still in Raleigh filming, Gregory Peck was contacted by Bill Wilson, a devoted supporter of the Museum and an avid film memorabilia collector.
+Wilson had several posters, lobby cards, and still images he planned to donate to the Museum collection.
+Wilson asked Peck if he would sign them, and he generously agreed.
+This lobby card from Peck’s last film with Ava, On the Beach (1959), is currently on display in our poster gallery.
+Peck’s inscription reads, “A gloomy film, but Ava at her best.”

-On the Beach lobby card that Gregory Peck generously autographed while he was visiting the museum.
+On the Beach lobby card that Gregory Peck generously autographed after visiting the Museum.

 Ava Gardner, 19, and Mickey Rooney, 21, on their wedding day.